Alternate Fighter: Expanded

 3rd-level Quartermaster Archetype feature

-You gain proficiency with cook's utensils, land vehicles, and Animal Handling, and whenever you make an ability check that uses one of these three proficiencies, you a bonus to
+You gain proficiency in cook's utensils, land vehicles, and Animal Handling.
+Whenever you make an ability check

-your roll equal to one roll of your Exploit Die.
+your roll equal to your Exploit Die.

 Quartermaster Exploits